 - 12 ounces fresh fruit (about 2 cups; 340g), washed and dried

 For the Crust: Combine cookie crumbs and melted butter in a small bowl, then stir in a pinch of salt to taste.
 Sprinkle into a 9-inch tart pan or pie plate, spread into an even layer, then compress firmly with a flat-bottomed drinking glass or measuring cup; this will naturally push the crumbs up the sides of the pan.
 Keep pressing until the crumbs are in a compact, even layer across the bottom and sides of the pan.
-Refrigerate until needed (wrapped in plastic, this can be done a day or two in advance).
+Refrigerate until needed.
+(The crust can be made and held for a day or two if wrapped in plastic.)

 Scrape bowl and beater with a flexible spatula, then switch to the whisk attachment and pour in cream.
 Mix at low speed to combine, then increase to high and whip until the mixture can hold stiff peaks, 3 to 5 minutes depending on the horsepower of your mixer.

-Scrape into the prepared crust and spread into an even layer, using the back of a spoon to sculpt the filling into swoops and swirls.
-Cover with plastic and refrigerate until the filling is firm and cold, about 6 hours or to an internal temperature of 40°F.
+Scrape filling into prepared crust and spread into an even layer, using the back of a spoon to sculpt filling into swoops and swirls.
+Cover with plastic and refrigerate until the filling is firm and cold, about 6 hours or to an internal temperature of 40°F (4°C).

-To Serve: Top with fresh fruit and cut into wedges with a hot chef’s knife (rinse it under hot running water between each slice).
-Carefully slide a pie server under the crust, making sure it reaches all the way to the tip of the wedge (the first slice will the most difficult and messy to remove).
+To Serve: Top with fresh fruit and cut into wedges with a hot chef’s knife, rinsing the knife under hot running water between slices.
+Carefully slide a pie server under the crust, making sure it reaches all the way to the tip of the wedge (the first slice will be the most difficult and messy to remove).